-For instance, the issue of marine litters has always been solutions that will be adopted by member states to ensure a challenge of the sector, a quick glance at the Nigeria water body, back then would immediately put you off.
-But Peterside came up with this strategy of employing locals as marine litter marshals that will serve as watchdog
+For instance, the issue of marine litters has always been a challenge of the sector, a quick glance at the Nigeria water body, back then would immediately put you off.
+But Peterside came up with this strategy of employing locals as marine litter marshals that will serve as watchdog around their areas.

 This strategy is worth emulating by every administrator because apart from tackling unemployment, it gives youth a sense of belonging as stakeholders in their environment.
 This decision by one man is also seen as one to ultimately tackle youth restiveness in the riverine areas which hitherto was a challenge for the Federal Government.
-It is worthy of note that a number of youths are in the books of NIMASA serving as marine litter marshals in their respective as the lead Agency in providing security for merchant vessels is about making an investment of \$195m to acquire purpose built specialized mission patrol aircraft and vessels as well as a command and control centre.
-Accordingly, this will not only provide safety and security for merchant vessels it will also serve as deterrent to perpetrators of illegal dumping at sea.
+It is worthy of note that a number of youths are in the books of NIMASA serving as marine litter marshals in their respective domains.